jintonation/trillek-computer/CDA.md

 RESOURCES
 ---------

-A basic CDA card exposes 9600 Bytes of Video RAM, plus have a configuration *Jumper*, and can generate a interrupt for Vsync events.
+A basic CDA card exposes 9600 Bytes of Video RAM, and can generate a interrupt for Vsync events.
+The address of the block and interrupt message are gave by Hardware Enumerator.

-- Interrupt Message = in function of *Jumper* value, will be :
-    - 0 -> 0x0000005A
-    - 1 -> 0x0000015A
-    - 2- > 0x0000025A
-    - 3 -> 0x0000035A

-### Preferred Address Block
-The CDA Display try to use this address blocks:
+- Address block of 10KiB
+- Interrupt VSync

+The hardware enumerator will reserver a block of 10KiB, were are placed:

+- SETUP register (Read/write word) at of the begin of the block (offset 0)
-- Address 0x1A0000-0x1A2580: Video RAM
+- At least 9600 Bytes of Video RAM begin at offset 0x10
-- Address 0x11C000 (Read/Write byte): SETUP registers

 OPERATION